JCMais/node-libcurl/README.md

 Protocols: dict, file, ftp, ftps, gopher, http, https, imap, imaps, ldap, ldaps, pop3, pop3s, rtsp, scp, sftp, smb, smbs, smtp, smtps, telnet, tftp
 ```

-If there is no prebuilt binary available that matches your system, or if the installation fails, then you will need an environment capable of compilling Node.js addons, which means [python 2.7](https://www.python.org/download/releases/2.7) installed and an updated C++ compiler able to compile C++11.
+If there is no prebuilt binary available that matches your system, or if the installation fails, then you will need an environment capable of compiling Node.js addons, which means [python 2.7](https://www.python.org/download/releases/2.7) installed and an updated C++ compiler able to compile C++11.

 If you don't want to use the prebuilt binary even if it works on your system, you can pass a flag when installing:
 > With `npm`